-Getting to the pool or open water can be somewhat of a challenge for many busy swimmers and triathletes, especially during the off-season.
+Getting to the pool or open water can be a challenge for many busy swimmers and triathletes, especially during the off-season.

 Even when you get there, you may still be limited in the amount of water time you get.

-While dryland training is a viable supplement to pool time, for most people time spent actually swimming in the water is very important becoming a better, stronger swimmer.
-And when you don’t have much available time to be in the water, you need to make the most of it.
+While dryland swim training is a viable supplement to pool time, for most people it is important to integrate dryland swim training with time swimming in the water to become a stronger, better swimmer.
+Most busy athletes don’t have much available time to use the pool, so they need to maximize their pool time by making the most of their workouts.

-Here are a few ways that swimmers who have restricted time or access to the pool or open water can make the most of the minutes they do have.
+Here are a few ways that athletes with limited time can make the most of what they do have.

 1. Focus on Multifaceted Drills

 As sports scientist and coach Joe Beer says, “Never try to cram a quart into a pint pot.”

 When you need to maximize your time in the pool, focus on training exercises that give you the best results.
 According to Joe, this means breaking your swim into shorter 1-2-3 or 4-length intervals and focusing on technique.